 Accept the Constant Nature of Change

 Suffering often comes from resisting change.
-Flowing with life’s changes isn’t resignation; it’s intelligent adaptation.
-Shifting focus from what you can’t control to your responses creates resilience.
-Tools such as the Life Purpose App can support this inner work with practical frameworks5.
+Flowing with life’s changes is not resignation; it’s intelligent adaptation.
+Shift focus from what you can’t control to how you respond, and you’ll build resilience.
+Tools such as the Life Purpose App can support this inner work with practical frameworks4.

 Living in the Present Moment